CarmenCiardiello/goalies_improving_with_work/README.md

 The analysis will:

-1. **Characterize the phenomenon** — Measure whether goalies who have faced fewer shots tend to allow goals above or below expected (goals saved above expected, or GsAX), using expected goals models to establish a baseline.
+1. **Characterize the phenomenon** — Measure whether goalies who have faced fewer shots tend to allow goals above or below expected (goals saved above expected, or GSAX), using expected goals models to establish a baseline.
 2. **Test consistency across seasons** — Examine whether this pattern holds for individual goalies across multiple seasons, determining if it is a persistent tendency or influenced by random variation.

 ## Inspiration